lmacakova/lmacakova/README.md

 👋
 Hi, I’m Lucia\
-I’m a Data Analytics student currently pursuing a Higher Diploma in Science in Computing (Data Analytics) at Atlantic Technological University.
+I’m a Data Analytics student currently pursuing a Higher Diploma in Science in Computing (Data Analytics) at Atlantic Technological University, Ireland.
 I have background in environmental science and now I am focused on building practical, data‑driven solutions.

 🔍 What I’m Working On: Data analysis and visualization projects, Python applications and automation, API integrations and data pipelines, and improving my SQL and database skills.